Development of the ABC Cinema Site

 With the well presented sketches by Panter Hudspith Architects I am more than happy to congratulate the council for the initiative to engage RIBA and some of their top architectural designers to come up with ideas.

 There is now a silver line at the horizon.
-Please don’t let anyone get in the way by quibbling over a possible ice rink, public or non public spaces, a stone too high, a brick too low.
+Please do not let anyone get in the way by quibbling over a possible ice rink, public or non public spaces, a stone too high, a brick too low.

 The concept is good.
 Congratulations to the winner and to those who had the vision.
 Let’s see the result fast. ”